 BioBlitz Teams

 Here are teams for a typical RI BioBlitz, with names where they’ve been established by past teams.
-Some years we won’t have every team, depending on the site (no marine team if it’s an inland site, obviously) and we never know the size of the teams until registration time.
+If you want to work in a new team or a sub-taxon of an existing one, let us know.
+Some years we won’t have every team and we never know the size of the teams until registration time.

 - Art [Art Team]